Organic Cinnamon Bark Essential Oil

 Cinnamon bark essential oil comes from the tree with the botanical name Cinnamomum zeylanicum also referred to as ceylon, madagascar, seychelles or true cinnamon.

-Cinnamon bark essential oil has been used historically by the Chinese for medicinal purposes and as a trade commodity.
+Cinnamon oil has been used historically by the Chinese for medicinal purposes and as a trade commodity.

 Cinnamon oil can also be extracted from the leaf of the cinnamon tree.